Neuro-anatomical acupuncture: ancient blended with modern

 Neuro-anatomical Acupuncture

-refers to the contemporary science of tissue structures and functions, and their distinctive responses to needling, when choosing acupuncture locations and techniques.
+The term "neuro-anatomical acupuncture" is often used to refer using the contemporary science of tissue structures and functions, and their distinctive responses to needling, when choosing acupuncture locations and techniques.
+Properly translated and understood, all acupuncture is neuroanatomically-based.

 More than just needling “ahshi” tender points, neuro-anatomical acupuncture makes use of:

-• Longitudinal and segmental innervation of tissues: dermatomes, myotomes, and the paraspinal chain of sympathetic ganglia.
+• Longitudinal and segmental innervation of tissues: dermatomes, myotomes, sclerotomes, and the paraspinal chain of sympathetic ganglia.

-• Functional organization of myofascial tissues into kinematic chains and movement systems, comparable to the jing-jin (“sinew meridians”) of ancient Chinese medicine.
+• Functional organization of myofascial tissues into kinematic chains and movement systems, also described by the jing-jin (“sinew meridians” or myofascial tracts) of ancient Chinese medicine.

-• Characteristic responses of different tissue types to different needling techniques: myofascial trigger point needling, disruptive/proliferative acupuncture, and more.
+• Characteristic responses of different tissue types to different needling techniques: myofascial trigger point, joint and ligament needling, and more.

 • Electro-acupuncture using milli- and micro-amp current to reduce pain and promote tissue regeneration and homeostasis (yin-yang balance).